ulule/python-mangopay/docs/usage.rst

 Refund
 ------

-Refund a user on his payment card:
+Refund a user on his payment card

 .. code-block:: python